-An interview with Dan Smith, MD, Studer Group coach, international speaker, and practicing emergency department physician.
+An interview with Dan Smith, MD, Studer Group executive medical director, international speaker, and practicing emergency department physician.

 A: Just as establishing an airway is critical to beginning effective CPR, efficient flow is key to achieving a high standard of care and positive financial performance in the ED.
 Efficient patient flow drives (1) quality—so we as providers live our mission to deliver quality care to patients.
 We don’t want to miss clinical opportunities to administer time-sensitive clinical processes and treatments for serious illnesses like acute Myocardial Infarction, Sepsis and Stroke.
 (2) safety—by avoiding sentinel events for waiting patients, and (3) positive patient perception of care.
 “Duration” or “How long will this take?” remains a top driver of ED patient satisfaction in studies from large national patient satisfaction databases year after year.
 (Studies show that shorter ED wait times closely correlate with quality outcomes and higher patient perception of care.)

-Optimizing flow in the ED is also a win for the whole hospital, which faces significant reimbursement cuts starting this year based on HCAHPS performance, readmissions, and process of care measures.
+Optimizing flow in the ED is also a win for the whole hospital, which faces significant reimbursement cuts based on HCAHPS performance, readmissions and process of care measures.
 (As the front door to the hospital, EDs set the tone for the patient experience and quality care in the ED prevents readmissions.
-There's also a linear relationship between ED perception of care and how inpatients rate their stay on the HCAHPS survey.
+There’s also a linear relationship between ED perception of care and how inpatients rate their stay on the HCAHPS survey.
 They go up or down together!)

 Frequently, EDs are overstaffed for part of the morning, but then understaffed for the peak afternoon and evening time.
 Always consider variations in hourly demand and layer in staff and providers to match it.
 Since we can identify patient arrival patterns and we already know our bed space and staffing capacity, we simply need to align the two for success by adjusting to meet demand.